-The following COVID-19 testing (PCR nasal swab) is available on campus for CMU students, faculty and staff:
+The following types of testing are available on campus at Foust Hall for CMU students, faculty and staff:

 If you visit another health care provider, health department or drugstore and test positive for COVID-19, please call

 the COVID-19 Intake Team at 989-774-7136 or email

 Your medical information is confidential.
 CMU Health will not share your diagnosis with others.